-2016 marks the 40th anniversary of the RAND Health Insurance Experiment (HIE), the largest health policy study in U.S. history and the only experimental study of how cost-sharing arrangements affect people's use of health services, the quality of care they receive, and their health status.
+2016 marked the 40th anniversary of the RAND Health Insurance Experiment (HIE), the largest health policy study in U.S. history and the only experimental study of how cost-sharing arrangements affect people's use of health services, the quality of care they receive, and their health status.

 To conduct the HIE, RAND developed basic measures of health status and quality of care that are now used around the world.
 After forty years, the RAND Health Insurance Experiment continues to be the gold standard for understanding the effects of cost sharing on the use of services and health outcomes.

 In the early 1970s, the effects of cost sharing took center stage in the national health care debate.
 Back then, the debate focused on free, universal health care and whether the benefits would justify the costs.
 To inform the debate, a RAND team led by economist Joseph Newhouse designed and carried out the HIE, whose fieldwork began in 1976 and ended in 1982.

 The team recruited 2,750 families from six sites across the country, encompassing more than 7,700 people under the age of 65.
 Families were randomly assigned to one of five types of health insurance plans created specifically for the experiment.
 One type offered free care under a fee-for-service plan (the patient fee was zero).
 Three types of plans involved varying levels of cost sharing under a fee-for-service plan: 25 percent, 50 percent, or 95 percent coinsurance (the portion of medical charges that the families had to pay).
 The fifth type of plan offered free care from a nonprofit health maintenance organization (HMO).